CalebJohn/infinitemonkeytheorem/content/posts/CustomAddress.md

 0x60C42Ecb80C2069eb7aC1Ee18A84244c8617E8Ab
 ```

-But when sharing my ETH address, I might want something more reflective of my culinary skills:
+But when sharing your ethereum address, you might want something more reflective of your culinary skills (maybe just mine):

 ```
 0xbadf00db80C2069eb7aC1Ee18A84244c8617E8Ab